 Vodafone highlights green credentials with Fairphone partnership

-Vodafone has teamed up with the world’s leading ethical mobile phone company to sell its smartphones from the end of the year, the company has announced.
+VODAFONE has teamed up with the world's leading ethical mobile phone company to sell its smartphones from the end of the year.

 Customers in the UK, Ireland, Germany, Italy and Spain will be able to buy the Fairphone 3 from later this year, as Vodafone attempts to show off its green credentials.